 - Official school seal;

 - Statement that the student has met all the requirements of the school.

 - An original acknowledgement page attached to each of the above documents.
 The principal of the school or individual who has the same authority must affix his or her signature to each acknowledgement before the same Notary Public for all three acknowledgement pages.

 - Cover letter to the Secretary of State's office, which clearly states:

 - Country in which the document will be used;

 - Name and contact information of an individual to contact with any questions; and

 - Specific instructions as to where the authentication is to be mailed.

-Please do not staple the documents submitted for Authentication by Apostille.
-After the documents and fee are received, the Secretary of State's office will certify that the Notary Public is a duly commissioned officer of the State of North Dakota and will then complete the authentication procedure.
+Please do not staple the school documents submitted for authentication by apostille/certification.
+After the documents and fee are received, the Secretary of State's office will certify that the notary public is a duly commissioned officer of the State of North Dakota and will then complete the authentication procedure.
 These instructions are mailed to schools and colleges in April each year.